Development & Submission of a Grant Application or Proposal

 Procedures for Submitting an Application/Proposal

 - If the proposed activity involves human subjects research, the Project Director must follow the University's Policies and Procedures for Research Involving Human Subjects.
-Copies of this document are available in the Office of Sponsored Programs.

-- If the proposed activity involves the use of animals in research, recombinant DNA molecules, marine mammals, or hazardous materials, the Project Director should contact the Office of Sponsored Programs for guidance on special compliance requirements.
+- If the proposed activity involves the use of animals in research, recombinant DNA molecules, marine mammals, or hazardous materials, the Project Director must contact the Office of Sponsored Programs for guidance on special compliance requirements.

 - If the grant proposal requires the University to commit a cash and/or in-kind match, approval for this must be obtained from the Vice President for Finance and Administration and President by the Office of Sponsored Programs.